Ali Coulibaly

 Ali Coulibaly (r.
 1757 – c.
 1759) was a king of the Bambara Empire of Ségou.

 Son of empire founder Bitòn Coulibaly and brother to the previous king, Dinkoro Coulibaly, Ali took the throne following his brother's assassination.
 A devout Muslim, he attempted to convert his largely animist Bambara subjects.
-Ali became widely unpopular for his interference with local religious practices and his ban on millet beer.
+Ali became widely unpopular for his interference with local religious practices and his ban on millet beer, and was overthrown.
 His death triggered a decade of instability in the Bambara Empire until the 1766 ascension of Ngolo Diarra to the throne.